ramgorthi04/gist/planner_hints.md

 ## Successful Plans

 ### USE THIS PLAN EXACTLY to find optimal customers for re-engagement.
 Find customers most likely to order again.
+You need to incorporate RFM, CLV, and time since last purchase to identify customers to re-engage.
+CLV is important so we focus efforts on the customers with the highest revenue potential.
 ```json
 {
   "Plan": {